subtopic 2.2: Energy and biomass in ecosystems

 - Explain how the first law of thermodynamics apply to a food chain and an energy production system.
 Use a systems diagram to aid in your explanation.

-- Photosynthetic organisms capture solar energy and convert it into chemical energy through photosynthesis.
+- Photosynthesis: Producers (plants) capture sunlight and convert it into chemical energy.

-- This chemical energy flows through food webs as organisms consume each other.
+- Energy Flow Through Trophic Levels: Chemical energy is passed through food webs as organisms consume one another.

-- By modeling ecosystems as open systems, we can track the path of energy from its entry point as sunlight to its eventual exit as heat.
+- Modeling Energy Flow: A systems approach visualizes ecosystems as open systems, tracking energy from sunlight to its final form as heat.

-- This approach highlights the interconnectedness of ecosystem components and the efficiency of energy transfer between trophic levels.
+- Interconnectedness: This approach illustrates how energy flows between ecosystem components and emphasizes the efficiency and limitations of energy transfer in food webs.

 For example, consider a simple food chain: sunlight is captured by plants (producers), which are eaten by herbivores (primary consumers).
 Herbivores are then consumed by carnivores (secondary consumers).
 At each stage, energy is transferred and transformed.
 While energy remains conserved according to the first law of thermodynamics, the usable energy decreases with each transfer due to heat loss.